Product Strategy Guide: align your company and team around an innovative and disruptive strategy

 Bad Product Strategy

-A bad product strategy is disconnected from customer needs and values - if you don't know what your customers want, then there's no way that you'll be able to provide it for them.
 Failure to meet market demand - if people aren't interested in buying and using your product, it doesn't matter how good your development processes are.
 Businesses often grow by diversifying into new areas of opportunity but not every opportunity should be pursued just because it looks good, especially if it does not play to the core business strengths.

 Good product strategies don't just focus on your core strengths and value proposition; they can also avoid any possible issues before they become a problem.
-For example, you might find that by avoiding one type of customer segment, you could prevent yourself from having to deal with lots of returns, complaints, or legal issues.

 Product Strategy Framework: How to Define Your Product Strategy